Eyre Crowe (painter): Education

 Crowe's early education took place at home by his father and private tutors.
 In 1839, at age 14 he enrolled as a student under Paul Delaroche.
 In 1843 after the closure of Delaroche's art studio, Crowe traveled with him to Rome with a few of the other pupils.
 In 1845 he got accepted as a full-time student at the Royal Academy School of Art in 1845.

 Personal life

-Life long friends with Jean-Léon Gérôme, one of the other students who traveled to Rome with Delaroche.
+He was a lifelong friend of Jean-Léon Gérôme, one of the other students who traveled to Rome with Delaroche.
 Throughout his life, Crowe stayed in contact with and occasionally worked for William Thackeray, who often assisted him financially in his youth.
 In the late 1850s Crowe was a part of the Hogarth Club and the United Arts Club.
-In the 1860s Crowe became and honorary member of the Saint John’s Wood artist clique and the Reform Club.
+In the 1860s Crowe became an honorary member of the Saint John’s Wood artist clique and the Reform Club.

 Career

 Crowe had little initial success as an artist in London.
 In 1846 Crowe had his first success in the British art world: Master Prynne searching Archbishop Laud’s pockets in the Tower which was exhibited in the Royal Academy.
 He was also exhibited in the Royal Academy in 1848 and 1849.